-712 Serials
+712 Monographs and Serials

-This Section discusses the U.S. Copyright Office's practices and procedures for registering a single issue of a serial publication, such as single issue of a magazine or a single volume of a journal.
+This Section discusses the U.S. Copyright Office's practices and procedures for registering literary monographs.
+It also discusses the Office's practices and procedures for registering serial publications, such as a newspaper, magazine, newsletter, or journal.